 Telomeric long reads contain variations of the canonical motif

 We then performed de novo repeat discovery in the telomeric sequences for motifs of lengths 4 through 16, and identified motifs in repeat contexts that are statistically enriched in the seven datasets.
 The majority of motifs were either the canonical TTAGGG / CCCTAA, its variations (e.g., TTGGGG / CCCCAA), or an internal duplet of variants, such as TTAGGGTTAGGGG (Table 1); CG-rich motifs were also observed on the p arms.
 The top enriched motif (TTAGGG / CCCTAA) explained 62.2%–82.5% of the telomeric repeat content on the q arms and 11.6%–36.3% on the p arms, and three more motifs (TTGGGG, TTAGGGG, TGAGGG) each explained at least 1% of the repeat content in all seven datasets.
 We next visualized the locations of the top four enriched motifs and their reverse complements on the chromosomal ends of the HG002 dataset (Figure 2), as it provided the deepest coverage among the assessed datasets (Supplemental Table S2); plots for the other six datasets are available as Supplemental Figs. S1–S6.
-These data showed the overwhelming majority of the telomeric regions were represented by the canonical repeats, but also novel, chromosome-specific repeat motif patterns could be observed in almost every p and q arm, and they were enriched for the centromeric end of the telomere (Figure 2).
+These data showed that the overwhelming majority of the telomeric regions were represented by the canonical repeats, but also novel, chromosome-specific repeat motif patterns could be observed, and they were enriched for the proximal end of the telomere (Figure 2).

 To discern if the sequence mapping, read length, or overall coverage had any effect on the discovery or enrichment of these motifs, the motif entropies were examined as a function of their location within reads and coverage across the telomere tracks.
 When the locations of different motifs were examined within any 10 bp window across the length of the long reads, the entropy data showed consistency among reads and across samples (Figure 3).
 Indeed, the coverage-weighted median of normalized Shannon entropy was 0.00 for all datasets, while most non-zero values were contained only in the top quartile, i.e., between the 75th and the 100th percentile, indicating that locations of the motif variations are colinear among reads.